Editor’s Note: Welcome to the first in a series of articles about travel in Japan. Here’s how to get around Hakone.

 Lake Ashi Sightseeing Boat

-It can be very cold on the water, so definitely layer up in cooler months of the year.
+The air can be very cold on the water, so definitely layer up in cooler months of the year.
 Paddle boats, in the shape of swans, were also available for hire on the lake.

 Also, look for the famous torii gate along the lake’s shores- this is an entrance to the Hakone Shrine.